 In any medical clinic, every patient who receives a prescription for a medication must have a face-to-face or bona fide telemedicine (audio/video) consult with a P2.
 Otherwise, this constitutes “Practicing Medicine Without a License” which is a felony.

-A Paramedic is only able to practice their scope of practice while “on duty” for a licensed ambulance unit.
+Under Las Vegas Medical Rules, a paramedic is only able to practice their scope of practice while “on duty” for a licensed ambulance unit.
 Once they are off duty, they function as a medical assistant and must be directly (eyes-on) supervised by the physician or PA.